nachtmaar/androlyzedoc/install_docker.rst

 .. code-block:: sh

-	# The command exposes port 27017 so that mongoDB can be accesses from the containers host system
+	# The command exposes port 27017 so that mongoDB can be accessed from the containers host system
 	$ docker run -it --rm --name mongodb -p 27017:27017 --volumes-from data nachtmaar/androlyze_mongodb:latest

 Run the message queue (RabbitMQ):

 .. code-block:: sh

-	# The command exposes port 15672 so that the rabbitmq management webui can be accesses from the containers host system
+	# The command exposes port 15672 so that the rabbitmq management webui can be accessed from the containers host system
 	$ docker run -it --rm --name rabbitmq -p 15672:15672 --volumes-from data nachtmaar/androlyze_rabbitmq:latest

 Run celery flower, a monitoring tool for the distributed system.